Geraldine Chaplin

 Early Life

-Geraldine Chaplin was born on July 31, 1944 in Santa Monica, California as the fourth of eight children of filmmaker and actor Charlie Chaplin and his wife Oona O'Neill.
-When she was still young, she went on vacation with her family to Europe.
-Unable to come back to the United States due to a federal order prohibiting the reentry of Chaplin's father, the family ended up moving to Switzerland.
+Geraldine Chaplin was born on July 31, 1944, in Santa Monica, California.
+She is the fourth of eight children of filmmaker and actor Charlie Chaplin and his wife Oona O'Neill.
+When she was still young, Geraldine went on vacation with her family to Europe.
+Unable to come back to the United States due to a federal order prohibiting Charlie's reentry, the family ended up moving to Switzerland.
 There, Chaplin attended a boarding school and became fluent in Spanish and French.

 Career Beginnings